chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 ## Main

-Let's look at the plan definitions for the actual cluster resources - the cluster itself, its name, and its node pools.
+Let's continue with the plan the plan definitions for the actual cluster resources - the cluster itself, its name, and its node pools.

 ### Random ID